Superposition disentanglement of neural representations reveals hidden alignment: Toy Models

 \subsection{Experimental Setup}

-\paragraph{Feature Dataset} We generate sparse feature data \(\mathbf{Z} \in \mathbb{R}^{M \times F}\), where each of the \(M\) datapoints is a \(F\)-dimensional vector of features.
+\paragraph{Feature Dataset} We generate ground-truth sparse feature data \(\mathbf{Z} \in \mathbb{R}^{M \times F}\), where each of the \(M\) datapoints is a \(F\)-dimensional vector of features.
 Each feature has a 10\% probability to be a real number uniformly sampled in the range of \([0,1)\), and is 0 otherwise.
 A task importance vector \(\mathbf{T} \in \mathbb{R}^F\) is defined so that each feature has a unique weight for its reconstruction error.
 The values are sampled from a power-law of \(\frac{1}{x^2}\) at \(F\) uniformly spaced intervals between \(x = [1,3-\frac{2}{F}]\).
+This is done to reflect the distribution of features in a natural domain such as vision.